Rodney S. Scott: Career

-Scott joined the U.S. Border Patrol on May 11, 1992, as a member of Academy Class 252.
+Scott joined the U.S. Border Patrol in May 1992, as a member of Academy Class 252.
 He served in a few leadership positions within the Border Patrol and U.S. Customs and Border Protection (CBP), including chief patrol agent at El Centro Sector in Imperial, California; deputy chief patrol agent San Diego Sector; patrol agent in charge at the Brown Field Station in San Diego, California; assistant chief in CBP's Office of Anti-Terrorism in Washington, D.C.; and division chief and director for the Incident Management and Operations Coordination Division at CBP Headquarters.
-Prior to his service in the Border Patrol, Commissioner Scott worked as a commercial pilot and studied Aviation Management earning his Commercial Pilot Certificate from Cochise College.
+Prior to his service in the Border Patrol, Commissioner Scott worked as a commercial pilot and studied Aviation Management, earning his Commercial Pilot Certificate from Cochise College.
 He also graduated from the CBP Leadership Institute and the Naval Postgraduate School Executive Leaders program.

 As Chief, Scott supported President Trump's border wall, and although holding a career service position, he became political in his critique of Democrats who favored other ways of addressing illegal aliens.
 Scott refused to support President Biden's directive to stop using legal words like "illegal alien" in favor of descriptors like "migrant".
 In June 2021, Scott released a statement saying he had been "given the option to resign, retire or relocate with no rationale provided...so the new administration can place the person they want in the position".
 Deputy Chief Raul Ortiz succeeded him as interim chief.

-After his stint at USBP Chief, Scott joined the Texas Public Policy Foundation, a conservative think tank.
+After his stint as USBP Chief, Scott joined the Texas Public Policy Foundation, a conservative think tank.

-He was nominated by President Trump for Commissioner of U.S. Customs and Border Protection, and confirmed by the Senate 51-46 on June 18, 2025.
+In December 2024, President-elect Donald Trump announced he would nominate Scott to serve as Commissioner of U.S. Customs and Border Protection.
+In June 2025, the U.S. Senate confirmed Scott by a 51–46 vote.
+The Center for Immigration Studies supported Scott's confirmation.